 How Is A Cavity Diagnosed?

-The treatment of a cavity is based on symptoms, severity, and disease progression.
 Your dentist may ask you some questions so as to ascertain the correct diagnosis and proper treatment plan.
-Some of these questions are listed below.

 Your answers to these questions together with a proper examination of your mouth and teeth will help your dentist arrive at a proper diagnosis and enable treatment planning.